FlavScents AInsights Entry: Acetaldehyde Dibutyl Acetal (CAS: 871-22-7)

 - Oral Exposure: Data not found for specific ADI or MSDI values; general safety practices should be followed.

-- Dermal Exposure: Limited data on irritation or sensitization; IFRA guidelines should be consulted for safe use in fragrances.
+- Dermal Exposure: No specific irritation or sensitization data available; IFRA guidelines should be consulted for fragrance use.

 - Inhalation Exposure: Volatility suggests potential for inhalation exposure; occupational safety measures should be in place.

-Risk profiles may vary between food and fragrance applications, with fragrance use requiring careful consideration of dermal and inhalation exposure.
+The risk profile may differ between food and fragrance applications, with fragrance use requiring careful consideration of dermal and inhalation exposure.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature